-Prison officers may use mobile phone jammers to block the signals of any mobile phones inmates may have smuggled into prison.
+Mobile phone jammers can be used by prison officers to block the signals of any mobile phones inmates may have smuggled into prison.

-We work with Corrective Services NSW (CFNSW) to make sure that the use of jammers does not interfere with your mobile phone.
+We work with Corrective Services NSW (CSNSW) to make sure that the use of jammers does not interfere with legitimate mobile phone use.

 CSNSW has an exemption to operate mobile phone jammers at Lithgow and Goulburn correctional centres – the Radiocommunications (Exemption – Corrective Services NSW) Determination 2021.

 This exemption was put in place following CSNSW trials of mobile phone jammers at the Lithgow Correctional Centre from 2013–18 and Goulburn Correctional Centre from 2019–21.

 The trials conducted by CSNSW were successful in stopping the illicit use of mobile phones by inmates at the Lithgow and Goulburn correctional centres, while not causing interference to outside mobile phone users.